 GENERAL ASSEMBLY

 The General Assembly is open to all members and individual members of EBMT and may be held during the Annual EBMT Meeting.
 It is chaired by the President and includes reports from the President, the Secretary, and the Treasurer.
 Other business matters are discussed on request.
 Elections occur on an annual basis with elections of the President and the Secretary not to be held in the same year.
 Only centres with Full Membership have voting rights.
 Decisions are taken by a majority vote.
 Each centre has one vote.

+In addition to the ordinary general assembly, if necessary or at the request of the ExCom, the president may convene an extraordinary general assembly, in accordance with the procedures above mentioned.

 § 19